Resident Evil (2026 film): Casting

-In March 2025, Austin Abrams was in talks to star in the film.
-In July 2025, Abrams was confirmed to be starring in the film.
-In September 2025, Paul Walter Hauser joined the cast.
-In October 2025, Zach Cherry, Kali Reis, and Johnno Wilson joined the cast.
+In March 2025, Austin Abrams was in talks to star in the film, after having played a role in Cregger's previous film, Weapons.
+This was later confirmed in July.
+In September, Paul Walter Hauser joined the cast.
+In October, Zach Cherry, Kali Reis, and Johnno Wilson were announced to have also joined the cast, with Cherry as a scientist and Reis as an ex-military character that was originally written for a male actor.

 Filming

 Principal photography began in Prague on October 10, 2025, with Dariusz Wolski serving as cinematographer.
+Filming wrapped on January 22, 2026.
+The film was in the editing process by February 2026.